-A dog's eyes can be beautiful, soulful and bright.
-One thing they shouldn't be is cloudy.
-If you notice any cloudy spots in one or both of your pup's eyes, bring him to the vet as soon as possible.
-Causes of cloudy spots in the eyes can vary; some of the causes are serious, requiring immediate veterinary care to prevent your pooch from experiencing vision loss.
+A dog's eyes can be beautiful, soulful, and bright.
+One thing they shouldn't be is hazy.
+If you notice a cloudy spot on your dog's eye, bring him to the vet as soon as possible.
+Causes of such spots in the eyes can vary; some of the causes are serious, requiring immediate veterinary care to prevent your pooch from experiencing vision loss.

 Glaucoma in Dogs

 Glaucoma is a condition in which the fluids of your dog's eye cannot drain properly and the pressure within the eye increases to a point that can damage the optic nerve or the retina.
-Symptoms of glaucoma include a cloudy appearance of the eye, redness, appetite loss, lethargy, excessive blinking and a dilated pupil, in one or both eyes.
+Symptoms of glaucoma include a cloudy spot on a dog's eye, redness, appetite loss, lethargy, excessive blinking, and a dilated pupil, in one or both eyes according to the American College of Veterinary Ophthalmologists.
 Only your vet can diagnose glaucoma using special tools to measure the pressure in your pup's eye.
 Treatment may involve drug therapy or surgery to lower the pressure in the eye.

 Lipid Keratopathy in Canines

-If Fido's eyes appear cloudy, he could have canine cataracts.
-Cataracts occur when the lens of your pup's eye becomes cloudy, usually due to age, genetics, diabetes or a traumatic injury.
-Cataracts can cause vision loss.
 Your vet will determine if your pup has cataracts using specialized optical equipment.
 She or a veterinary ophthalmologist can determine if the pup's lens is simply hardening with age or if a cataract is present.
-The only treatment for cataracts is surgical removal of the lens.
+The only treatment for cataracts is the surgical removal of the lens.

 Uveitis in Canines